cloudquery/cloudquery/website/pages/docs/advanced-topics/monitoring/otel-grafana.md

       path: /tmp/tempo/blocks
 ```

-This configuration will tell [Tempo][Tempo] to listen on port 3200 and receive [OpenTelemetry][OTEL] traces via HTTP on the default port of 4318.
+This configuration will tell [Tempo][Tempo] to listen on port 3200 and receive [OpenTelemetry][OpenTelemetry] traces via HTTP on the default port of 4318.

 ## Step 4: Configure the OpenTelemetry collector